-For head injuries it is extremely important we follow the procedure in appendix 7.
-Parents will be given a head injuries advisory note and asked to respond the following day about how the pupil responded overnight to ensure no adverse conditions have materialised and to alert the school should further monitoring be required.
+For head injuries it is extremely important we follow the procedure in Appendix three.
+Parents will be given a head injuries advisory note and asked to alert the school should further monitoring be required.

-See Appendix 6 for dealing with a child with an allergic reaction and Appendix 7 for Head injuries.
+See Appendix four for dealing with a child with an allergic reaction.